Updated July 1, 2020

 In addition, a person should not be convicted of being under the influence of marijuana in Nevada if the person did not knowingly smoke or otherwise ingest the pot.
 Therefore, a person who unwittingly ate a “pot brownie” is not liable for being high.

-Being under the influence of marijuana in Nevada is a category E felony carrying 1 to 4 years in Nevada State Prison and maybe a $5,000 fine.
-However, judges typically grant probation for a first-time offense of being high on pot.
+Being under the influence of marijuana in Nevada is misdemeanor, carrying up to 6 months in jail and/or up to $1,000 in fines.
 Read more about Nevada marijuana laws and the Nevada crime of being under the influence of a controlled substance.
-Also read our articles: "Can growing pot be charged as trafficking in Nevada?"; and "Nevada Hemp Laws and Regulations."
+Also read our articles: “Can growing pot be charged as trafficking in Nevada?“; and “Nevada Hemp Laws and Regulations.”